SMTEmon/2-1/DSA/Lecture 2 - Complexity & Time-Space.md

 ---

 ## 4. Asymptotic Analysis
-Evaluating performance in terms of input size, specifically describing the "mathematical bound" of the curve.
+Evaluating performance in terms of input size (not on actual running time), specifically describing the "mathematical bound" of the curve.

+(An algorithm that is asymptotically more efficient will be the best choice for all but very small inputs)

 ### The Big 'O' Notation ($O$)
 *   **Upper Bound** (Worst Case).